kawangwong/visual_scanning_game/README.md

 After you installed python and pip, run ``pip install -r requirements.txt``

-Run function.py script. with python or python3 or python3.exe or python3
+Run function.py script. with python or python3 or python.exe or python3.exe

 If you want to save results to a custom text file, simply add a single word after the function.py command such as ``python function.py yourname``, otherwise, a default one will be saved for you in results.txt.
 This can be disabled by changing the flag from True to false in the function python file on line.